Oven Roasted Bok Choy with Garlic

 Why you will love this recipe

-• Fast and easy: Ready in 20 minutes with just a few steps.
+• Fast and easy: Ready in 20 minutes with just a few easy steps, its the ideal side dish that can be made on a busy weeknight.

 • Just a few ingredients: All you need is bok choy, garlic, soy sauce, red pepper flakes, and sesame seeds.

-• It is inexpensive: You can make this whole dish for less than $10!
+• It’s inexpensive: You can make this whole dish for under $10!

-• Fresh ingredients: Since you make it yourself, you know what is in it.
+• Fresh ingredients: Since you make it yourself, you know what’s in it.
+This side dish is hearty and healthy.

 • Baby bok choy – Soaked in water, washed, and ends chopped off.

-• Garlic – Four cloves of garlic, freshly minced, gives your bok choy a full and robust flavor.
+• Garlic – Four cloves of garlic, freshly minced, gives your bok choy a savory and robust flavor.

 • Soy sauce – is the main flavor besides the garlic.
-It gives your bok choy its salty, umami flavor with just a touch of sweetness.
+It gives the bok choy its salty, umami flavor with just a touch of sweetness.

 • Sesame seeds – This is optional, but I find that toasted sesame seeds give this dish a crunchy and nutty flavor and texture that adds something special.